About me

 News

 [2025.03].
 I will take an invited talk at ICLR 2025 Agentic AI4S workshop on MOOSE-Chem on April 27th!
+The recording can be found in here.

 [2025.02].
 Got one paper accepted to CVPR 2025.
 Congrats to Di, Junxian, Jingdi, and Xunzhi!